boostcampaitech7/level2-mrc-nlp-09/README.md

 ### 2. Reranker Process
-After running process, Output file "reranker_final.csv" will be created.
-This file is output of Reranking, which cuts wikipedia documents from Sparse Retrieval from 100 to 45(Recall Accuracy: 97.5%) and rerank the order of 45 documents based on similarities.
+Once the process completes, the output file reranker_final.csv will be created.
+This file contains the top 45 reranked Wikipedia documents (out of the original 100), reordered based on similarity (Recall Accuracy: 97.5%).

-Data Format: .csv
+- Format: .csv
-    Rows: Queries
+- Rows: Queries
-    Cols: ['id', 'question', 'top1_context', 'top2_context', ..., 'top45_context']
+- Columns: ['id', 'question', 'top1_context', 'top2_context', ..., 'top45_context']

-Data Shape: (600, 47)
+- Shape: (600, 47)

-The path to the Data are:
-"data/pipeline"
+- Data Path: `data/pipeline`

 ### 3. Result Analysis
-With "reranker_final.csv", you can analyze it by Recall Score.
+You can analyze `reranker_final.csv` by calculating the Recall Score.

 ### 4. Output to MRC
-You should give output file to MRC model to process MRC task.
+Pass the output file to the MRC model for further processing.